 Surviving Economic Abuse (SEA) has launched an innovative six month pilot scheme, with funding from the Money and Pensions Service, aimed at reducing the number of interactions many women face when dealing with creditors after experiencing economic abuse from an intimate partner.

-One in five women have experienced economic abuse and six in ten are coerced into taking out debt by a current or former partner.
+One in six women have experienced economic abuse and six in ten are coerced into taking out debt by a current or former partner.
 As a result many women must on average contact five different creditors and negotiate with all of them individually and tell their story and background multiple times.
 This can lead to distress for the victims caused by inconsistent outcomes from the creditors as many do not have the resource to thoroughly review all the cases put before them.

 This can result in some debts being written off and other requests being declined and often with little information to support the rationale for the decision.